upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 The mechanism for device on-boarding defined in this document relies on an elliptic curve (EC) bootstrap key (BSK).
 This BSK MUST be from a cryptosystem suitable for doing ECDSA.
 A bootstrapping client device has an associated EC BSK.
 The BSK may be static and baked into device firmware at manufacturing time, or may be dynamic and generated at on-boarding time by the device.
 The BSK public key MUST be encoded as the DER representation of an ASN.1 SEQUENCE SubjectPublicKeyInfo from {{!RFC5480}}.
 The subjectPublicKey MUST be the compressed format of the public key.
 Note that the BSK public key encoding MUST include the ASN.1 AlgorithmIdentifier in addition to the subjectPublicKey.
 If the BSK public key can be shared in a trustworthy manner with a TLS server, a form of "entity authentication" (the step from which all subsequent authentication proceeds) can be obtained.

 The exact mechanism by which the TLS server gains knowledge of the BSK public key is out of scope of this specification, but possible mechanisms include scanning a QR code to obtain a base64 encoding of the DER representation of the ASN.1 SubjectPublicKeyInfo or uploading of a Bill of Materials (BOM) which includes this information.
 More information on QR encoding is given in {{alignment-with-wi-fi-alliance-device-provisioning-profile}}.
 If the QR code is physically attached to the client device, or the BOM is associated with the device, the assumption is that the BSK public key obtained in this bootstrapping method belongs to the client.
-In this model, physical possession of the device implies legitimate ownership.
+In this model, physical possession of the device implies legitimate ownership of the device.

 The TLS server may have knowledge of multiple BSK public keys corresponding to multiple devices, and existing TLS mechanisms are leveraged that enable the server to identity a specific bootstrap public key corresponding to a specific device.